ywa2763/datasciportfolio/README.md

 ## Natural Language Processing
 ### Amazon Reviews Analysis
-**Description**: This project analyzes Amazon reviews in the beauty category from 2000-2015 to identify trends and make recommendations for improving the user experience and optimizing product offerings for sellers.
-The goal is to advise Amazon on the types of reviews that customers find most useful and guide sellers on key topic that influence consumer behavior.
+**Description**: This project analyzes 5.5 million Amazon reviews in the beauty category from 2000 to 2015 to identify trends and make recommendations for improving the user experience and optimizing product offerings for sellers.
+The goal is to advise Amazon on the types of reviews that customers find most useful and guide sellers on key topics that influence consumer behavior.

 **Tools Used**: PySpark (for data processing, topic modeling, and sentiment analysis), AWS S3 and HDFS (for data storage and processing), Natural Language Toolkit NLTK (for text processing), Gensim (for topic modeling)